bwdmonkey/FreeEyeOut/README.md

 # FreeEyeOut
 Open Script of Slacknotes/EyeOut For macOS by @leesw98

-Note: Definitely not as good as the original but it works :)
+Note: Definitely not as good as the original but it works! :)

 ## Requirement
  - Python==2.7.10